Buglife/LocationSpoofer/README.md

 [self presentViewController:vc animated:YES completion:nil];
 ```

+## FAQ

+Q: Is LocationSpoofer safe for use in App Store apps?
+A: Yes!
+LocationSpoofer does not use any private APIs.

 ## Authors

 LocationSpoofer is built by the [Buglife](https://buglife.com) team, and we hope it saves you some unnecessary driving :)